 Ex-Pakistani middle-order batsman, Muhammad Azhar Khan was born on September 7, 1955, at Gujranwala.
 Azhar played one Test match for Pakistan against Australia at Lahore in March 1980 batted at No 9.
 Unfortunately, he could get only 14 runs in the solitary inning before Ray Bright clean-bowled him.
 He also took the wicket of Allan Border in the 2nd inning stumped by Javed Miandad.

-His first-class career span was from 1972 till 1993.
+His first-class career span was from 1972 to 1993.
 Where his highest score was 209 not out for Punjab Universities against Bahawalpur in 1974-75.
 In the following season, he another double hundred 203 against Lahore-A

 In his 43 List-A matches, he scored 689 runs at 26.50 with the best of 92 not out, including 3 fifties and 12 catches.
 As a useful off-spinner, he grabbed 26 wickets at 26.19 with the best of 4 for 24.
-It is extremely sad; a player who was capable to play at international cricket, but the cricket board didn’t provide him enough chances to prove himself.
+It is extremely sad; a player who was capable to play international cricket, but the cricket board didn’t provide him enough chances to prove himself.

-Product You May Interested
+Product You May be Interested